-3.B.5 For Emission Point AA-009, the permittee shall operate the emergency stationary RICE according to the requirements below.
-In order for the engine to be considered an emergency stationary RICE under this subpart, any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year, as described below, is prohibited.
-If the permittee does not operate the engines according to these requirements, the engine will not be considered an emergency engine under Subpart ZZZZ and must meet all requirements for non-emergency engines.
+3.B.5 For Emission Points AA-016 and AA-017, the permittee shall operate the emergency stationary RICE according to the requirements below.
+Any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year is prohibited.
+If the permittee does not operate the engine according to the requirements below, the engine will not be considered an emergency engine under these subparts and shall meet all requirements for non-emergency engines.